 Be mindful of how nuts and seeds are prepared.
 Some snacks and nut and seed butters contain added sodium and sugar.
 This could increase the calories and decrease the nutritional value of the nuts or nut butter.

-Exercise can help prevent diabetes by lowering your blood sugar, trimming body fat, and reducing weight.
+Regular exercise can help prevent diabetes by lowering your blood sugar, trimming body fat, and reducing weight.
 It also helps your cells become more sensitive to insulin.
 You don’t have to complete a triathlon to get fit.
 Anything that gets you moving qualifies as exercise.
 Do something you enjoy such as gardening, walking, running, swimming, or dancing.
 Keep moving to burn calories, and keep your blood glucose levels on target.

-If you’re at risk for prediabetes or diabetes, ask your doctor for a screening blood test.
-If you discover insulin resistance early, you can make important changes to reduce your risk for diabetes and the serious health complications that often come with it.
+Many people don’t know they have insulin resistance until it develops into type 2 diabetes.
+If you’re at risk for prediabetes or diabetes, ask your doctor to test for it.
+If you discover insulin resistance early, you can make important changes to reduce your risk for diabetes and the serious health complications that can come with it.